 Gregory Diskant is a senior litigation partner at Patterson Belknap, where he served as chair from 1997-2007.
 As part of his active trial practice, Mr. Diskant regularly tries cases in federal and state courts and before arbitration panels, focusing on complex commercial and intellectual property litigation.
 He has secured billions of dollars in judgments and settlements for his clients, with multiple verdicts greater than $100 million.
 In jury trials around the country, Mr. Diskant has successfully represented both plaintiffs and defendants.
 Two of his jury victories for plaintiffs were cited as major plaintiff's verdicts of the year; two of his jury wins for defendants were cited as major defendant's verdicts of the year.
-Most recently, in April 2013, he obtained the complete reversal and dismissal of a $600 million judgment in a patent case involving coronary stents.
-In May 2012, he obtained a defendant's jury verdict defeating a $500 million patent infringement claim involving the market's leading contact lenses.
+Most recently, in August 2014, he won judgments of validity and infringement against two generic challengers to a blockbuster pharmaceutical.
+In April 2013, he obtained the complete reversal and dismissal of a $600 million judgment in a patent case involving coronary stents.
+In May 2012, he won a defendant’s jury verdict defeating a $500 million patent infringement claim involving the market’s leading contact lenses.
 In April 2011, he obtained a multi-billion settlement resolving distribution rights to a pharmaceutical.
-In February 2010, he obtained a settlement in a series of patent cases involving stents of $1.7 billion, the largest patent settlement ever.
+In February 2010, he obtained a settlement in a series of patent cases of $1.7 billion, the largest patent settlement ever.

 Prior to joining Patterson Belknap Mr. Diskant served as Assistant United States Attorney and as Chief Appellate Attorney for the Southern District of New York.
 He also served as a Law Clerk to the Hon.
 Thurgood Marshall, Supreme Court of the United States and the Hon.
 J. Skelly Wright, U.S. Court of Appeals for the District of Columbia Circuit.